mootools/mootools-core/Docs/Class/Class.md

 #### Property: Implements

-* (*object*) An object which properties will be copied into this Class.
+* (*object*) A passed object's properties will be copied into this Class.
-* (*class*) A Class which properties will be copied into this Class.
+* (*class*)  The properties of a passed Class will be copied into the target Class.
-* (*array*) An array of objects or Classes which properties will be copied into this Class.
+* (*array*)  An array of objects or Classes, the properties of which will be copied into this Class.

-Similar to Extends, but it simply overrides the properties, without inheritance.
+Implements is similar to Extends, except that it overrides properties without inheritance.
 Useful when implementing a default set of properties in multiple Classes.

 #### Property: initialize